Henry Finkel

 Henry J. Finkel (born April 20, 1942) is an American basketball player whose professional career lasted from 1966 to 1975.
 Selected by the Los Angeles Lakers in second round of the 1966 NBA draft he remained with the team through 1966–67, then played with the San Diego Rockets from 1967 to 1969 and spent the remaining years with the Boston Celtics, when, during his next to last season, the Celtics won the 1974 NBA Championship.

 Early life

-Finkel was born into a Jewish family and attended Holy Family High School in Union City, New Jersey.
+Finkel was born in Union City, New Jersey and attended Holy Family High School.
 He enrolled at nearby Saint Peter's University in Jersey City, New Jersey, but dropped out and worked as a sandblaster in a shipyard after his father died of cancer.
 He was spotted at a Dairy Queen out with some friends by Harry Brooks, who had seen Finkel play in high school.
 Brooks was a "bird dog" (an independent scout) for the University of Dayton, which had just won the 1962 National Invitation Tournament (NIT) in Madison Square Garden.
 Soon, Finkel enrolled at Dayton.